-10. Enter 'Inkscape' into the Microsoft Store search bar and select the 'Inkscape' App option from the results.
+10. Enter 'Inkscape' into the Microsoft Store search bar and select 'Inkscape' from the results.

-11. In the following windows, to install Inkscape click Install and then enter your Microsoft account username and then password in the window that pops up.
+11. In the following windows to install Inkscape click Get and then enter your Microsoft account username and then password in the window that pops up.